inSileco/inSileco.github.io/content/post/myRDebianSetup.md

-For the remaining packages (not packaged specifically for Debian), I use the classical `ìnstall.packages()` for packages on CRAN and `devtools::install_github()` for GitHub packages (I do not use package from other repositories).
+For the remaining packages (not packaged specifically for Debian), I use the classical `ìnstall.packages()` for packages on CRAN and `devtools::install_github()` for GitHub packages.
+I do not use package from other repositories.
 For those packages, I have created a small [gist](https://gist.github.com/KevCaz/aaa83151e9d12cc07fbe379e2c32a385) to gather them and I edit it each time I've found a package relevant for my research.
 In order to install this package I get the gist (an R script) and execute it: